erincatto/box2c/docs/simulation.md

 happen.
 The limit range should include zero, otherwise the joint will lurch when the simulation begins.

-A joint motor allows you to specify the joint speed (the time derivative of the angle).
+A joint motor allows you to specify the joint speed.
 The speed can be negative or positive.
 A motor can have infinite force, but this is usually not desirable.
 Recall the eternal
 question:

 > *What happens when an irresistible force meets an immovable object?*